bmaha2/HW1-CodeRefractor/README.md

 # first HW assignment
-#Created a repository in github.
-#pulled to hw from git gitlab
-#worked on the html semantics
-#worked on the accesibility
-#worked on css cleaning up CSS
-#worked on CSS commenting
+lists
+Created a repository in github. pulled to hw from git gitlab worked on the html semantics worked on the accesibility worked on css cleaning up CSS worked on CSS commenting